I can’t believe I did it.

 I experimented with a whole bunch of different socks before settling on the Bridgedale brand.
 They were so much more comfortable for me than many other brands.

 The combination of liner socks and hiking socks reduced much of the friction on my feet while walking.
 The idea is that the outer sock rubs against the liner sock, rather than your skin, preventing blisters from forming.
 Since trying this out, I haven’t had a single blister on my heel, so I’m a total convert!

 Merrell Accentor 2 hiking shoes: I adore these hiking shoes so much!
 I learned from my training walks that hiking boots are 100% the worst footwear I could ever choose, so I knew I wanted to go with shoes instead.
 Hiking boots are good if you need ankle support, but I wouldn’t recommend them for anyone else.
 They’re heavy, which will tire you out faster, they’re rigid, increasing your chances of blisters, and they’re waterproof, which means your feet won’t be able to breathe.

 Merrell are king when it comes to hiking shoes — everyone on the Camino was wearing them!
 I tried a few on for size and settled on the Accentor 2 shoes for my walk.
 They were super-comfortable to walk in and caused me no problems.

 My tip: always size up!
 Your feet are going to swell up when you’re walking for most of the day, so having a larger shoe will give them more room to expand and prevent you from getting blisters.

 Haviana flip-flops: At the end of a long day of hiking, the last thing I wanted to do was keep my feet in my walking shoes.
 I ended up wearing my flip-flops, then, whenever I ventured out in the evenings.
-My Havianas were the most comfortable flip-flops I owned, so I’m took them with me
+My Havianas are the most comfortable flip-flops I own, so I took them with me

 Clothing: Other stuff